 In 2007, Colorado House Bill 1062 authorized the creation of the Colorado Early Childhood Councils.
 The intent of the Councils as stated in the legislation is to “improve and sustain the availability, accessibility, capacity, and quality of early childhood services for children and families throughout the state.”
-According to the legislation, these Councils were established “for the purpose of developing and ultimately implementing a comprehensive system of early childhood services to ensure the school readiness of children five years of age or younger in the community”.
+According to the legislation, these Councils were established “to develop and ultimately implement a comprehensive system of early childhood services to ensure the school readiness of children five years of age or younger in the community”.

-Our Mission is to expand and improve quality early childhood
+Our Mission is to expand and improve the quality of early childhood

 service and educational opportunities for families